-On October 1, 2014, we acquired all of the issued and outstanding shares of two life science companies for approximately \$11.1 million: Multi Channel Systems MCS GmbH, or MCS, which has its principal offices in Germany, and Triangle BioSystems, Inc., or TBSI, which has its principal offices in North Carolina.
+On October 1, 2014, we acquired all of the issued and outstanding shares of two life science companies for approximately \$12.7 million, net of cash acquired: Multi Channel Systems MCS GmbH, or MCS, which has its principal offices in Germany, and Triangle BioSystems, Inc., or TBSI, which has its principal offices in North Carolina.
 We funded the acquisitions of MCS and TBSI from our existing cash balances and borrowings under our credit facility, respectively.